sogko/slumber/README.md

 ## Features
 - Simple, flexible and testable architecture
--- Light-weight server component
+  - Light-weight server component
--- Easy to replace components with your own library of choice (router, database driver, etc) -- Guaranteed thread-safety for each request: uses `gorilla/context` for per-request context
+  - Easy to replace components with your own library of choice (router, database driver, etc)
+  - Guaranteed thread-safety for each request: uses `gorilla/context` for per-request context
 - Not a framework
--- More like a project to quickly kick-start your own REST API server, customized to your own needs.
+  - More like a project to quickly kick-start your own REST API server, customized to your own needs.
 - Each REST resource is a separate package
--- Modular approach
+  - Modular approach
--- Separation between `model`, `controller` and `data` layers -- Clear abstraction from `server` package
+  - Separation between `model`, `controller` and `data`/`repo` layers
+  - Clear abstraction from `server` package
 - Highly-testable code base
--- Unit-tested `server`; 100% code coverage
+  - Unit-tested `server`; 100% code coverage
--- Easily test REST resources routes
+  - Easily test REST resources routes
--- Parallelizable test suite
+  - Parallelizable test suite

 ## Quick start